Our approach to publication

 For the most complete, up-to-date information we can offer about an individual's or firm's regulatory record—especially if you wish to rely on the information for formal purposes—please contact us.

 Several factors determine whether we publish a decision—including when the decision was made, the type of decision it is and, in some cases, whether it is in the public interest to publish it.
+To find our more about our approach to publication of our decisions, see our guidance on Publishing regulatory and disciplinary decisions.

 Our decisions can be challenged by appeals or judicial review.
 Normally, we publish a decision only after the expiry of an appeal period.